justinchoi001/liferay-learn-0/commerce/user-guide/sales/order-management/managing-shipments/creating-a-shipment/README.md

     ![Select an Order](./images/02.png)

 1. Click _Save_.
-1. Enter the quanity from the corresponding warehouse.
+1. Enter the quantity from the corresponding warehouse.

     ![Entering Quantity from US NE Warehouse](./images/03.png)